 The result is structurally representative, referential integer data with support for relational structures.
 Knowing how to generate synthetic data starts with some basic data preparation.
 Fear not, it's easy and straightforward, once you understand the principles, it will be a breeze.

 Do you need a synthetic test data generator?

-If you are a company building a modern data stack to work with data that contains PII (personally identifiable information), you need a high quality synthetic data generator built for complex database structures.
+If you are a company building a modern data stack to work with data that contains PII (personally identifiable information), you need a high quality synthetic data generator.
 Why?
 Because AI-generated synthetic test data is a different level of beast where generating a few tables won’t cut it.
-To keep referential integrity, MOSTLY AI can directly connect to the most popular databases and synthesize entire database structures.
+To keep referential integrity, MOSTLY AI can directly connect to the most popular databases and synthesize directly from your database.
 If you are operating in the cloud, it makes even more sense to test with synthetic data for security purposes.

 Synthetic test data advantages

 Synthetic data is smarter

 Thanks to the powerful learning capabilities of the AI, synthetic data offers better test coverage, resulting in fewer bugs and higher reliability.
 You’ll be able to test with real customer stories and improve customer experience with unprecedented accuracy.
 Especially in the retail sector, high-quality synthetic test data is mission-critical for the development of cutting edge digital products.

 Accelerated data provisioning is a must-have for agile software development.
 Instead of tediously building a dataset manually, you can let AI do the heavy lifting for you in a fraction of the time.